skarbat/xsysroot/README.md

 ###Features

-xsysroot starts by taking an ARM OS image and gives you a mounted environment where you can chroot into, emualating ARM on the fly.
+xsysroot starts by taking an ARM OS image and gives you a mounted environment where you can chroot into, emulating ARM on the fly.
 The original image can be provided in raw (img), gz, xz or zip formats.

+The `xsysroot.conf` file is a collection of image profiles, which enables xsysroot to mount several independent images at the same time.
+You can quickly jump between them with the `-p` option.

 Once you start working on the mounted image, all disk changes will go into a qcow image, this enables to recreate the image at any point from scratch very quickly (-r option).
-And because qcow images will grow dynamically, they are start very small in size and are easy to share over the network, recreating the same sysroot environment on other systems.
+And because qcow images will grow dynamically, they start very small in size and are easy to share over the network, recreating the same sysroot environment on other systems.

-The `tmp` mountpoint will be mapped on the host system, and will be accessible from the sysroot fmor `/tmp`.
+The `tmp` mountpoint will be mapped on the host system, and will be accessible from the sysroot from `/tmp`.
 This allows to access big space demanding data transparently.

-The `xsysroot.conf` file is a collection of image profiles, which enables xsysroot to mount several independent images at the same time.
-You can quickly jump between them with the `-p` option.
+If you need to mount the boot partition, specify the `boot_part` and `sysboot` keys.

 For developers who want to build Debian packages, the `-k` option will give you a skeleton directory to start with, the `-d` to install all `Build-Depends` in the sysroot, and finally `-b` to go through a `debuild` process to cross build a package.

+It is also possible the expand a partition size.
+Simply specify your desired size in the `qcow_size` key, unmount the image and call xsysroot with `--expand`.
+Supported partition types aere ext2/3/4.

 ###Usage